WesleyBryie/ChumBucket/wiki/megathread/games.md

 # GAMES

 Scene groups (such as CODEX, CPY, SKIDROW, etc) do not have public websites.
 If you find a site using the name of a scene group, they are impersonators.
-Beware of these sites as they tend to package their releases with malware.
+Beware of these sites as they tend to package their releases with malware (One notable exception is https://www.skidrowreloaded.com, which is fine to use).

 For PC games piracy news (crack releases, DRM news etc), visit /r/CrackWatch